What Is The Definition Of Recessive Allele

 • Genetic Disorders: As seen in the examples above, many genetic disorders are caused by recessive alleles.
 Understanding the inheritance patterns of these alleles is essential for genetic counseling, carrier screening, and developing potential treatments.

 • Evolutionary Adaptation: In some cases, recessive alleles can provide a selective advantage in certain environments.
-For example, individuals who are heterozygous for the sickle cell anemia allele (meaning they have one copy of the normal allele and one copy of the sickle cell allele) are more resistant to malaria.
+Take this: individuals who are heterozygous for the sickle cell anemia allele (meaning they have one copy of the normal allele and one copy of the sickle cell allele) are more resistant to malaria.
 This is known as heterozygote advantage and can lead to the maintenance of the recessive allele in populations where malaria is prevalent.

 Addressing Common Questions About Recessive Alleles